ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

 This default BatchSchedulerExecutor code needs a configuration object and none was supplied.

 A configuration object can contain configuration specific to this particular executor.
-However, for now we are not going to specify a custom configuration object and instead will re-use the BatchSchedulerExecutorConfig supplied by the PSI/J core.
+For now we are not going to specify a custom configuration object and instead will re-use the BatchSchedulerExecutorConfig supplied by the PSI/J core.

 Define a new __init__ method that will define a default configuration::